instadeepai/Mava/docs/create_system.md

         return system, default_params
 ```

 In the above example certain processes are grouped together, which has been done for readability but is not strictly required.
+For an example of how a full system may be launched on a particular environment and with logging included, please see [here](https://github.com/instadeepai/Mava/blob/develop/examples/jax/debugging/simple_spread/feedforward/decentralised/run_mappo.py).